An issue is a formal description of a known problem, or desired feature, inside a tracker. There are two kind of issues:

 - Sets the Assignee to himself.

-- Bundle his commits as one or more GitHub pull requests, reporting the issue number reference on them (see also Commit message style guide).
+- Bundle his commits as one or more GitHub Pull requests

 - For enhancements, writes the test case (for bugs the procedure to reproduce the problem should be already set).